Maker Toolkit World Maker Faire New York 2018

 So that we are in agreement as to what you will require for your exhibit, please review the following details:

-Signage: We will create a laminated Maker Sign for your exhibit and a Maker webpage on our website.
+- Signage: We will create a laminated sign for your exhibit and a Maker webpage on our website.
 Each 11×17 inch sign and webpage includes an image, project description, and short bio based on the project proposal you submitted.
-This information and a link to your Maker webpage will also appear on our mobile app.

-Internet Connectivity: Wireless service will be available inside the Hall of Science and in limited areas outside on the grounds.
-Internet connectivity in the WiFi areas is not guaranteed.
-The wifi requirements that were stated in your application were taken into careful consideration during placement.
+- Internet Connectivity: Wireless service will be available inside the Hall of Science and in limited areas outside on the grounds.
 If your project could interfere with our wireless service, please let us know so we can accommodate you and your faire neighbors.
 In most cases, a hardwire connection will not be available.
-If you must have a hardwire, notify email@example.com asap.
+If you must have a hardwire, notify [email protected] asap (end of August at the latest).
 There is very limited availability and a significant cost for this service.

 - Voltage: In North America, normal house and building power is 120 volts.
 (Large machinery may require 220 volts.
 If you need a 220v, tell us what phase you need.)

 - Amperage: After you determine the voltage you require (see above), we need to know how many amps you will be using at that voltage.
 If an item only lists watts and not amps, you can quickly convert watts to amps by dividing the watts by volts (Watts / Volts = Amps.)